Fiserv/acceptance-solutions-apac/docs/APIs/localpoi/InterAppIms.md

 Inter Application Integration provides a seamless integration between the Fiserv payment application and the merchant application locally installed in android-based terminals.<BR/>
 E.g. A biller can integrate with a payment application and complete the payment transaction.

-Financial payment transactions that are supported by inter application to billers include functions like Sale, Pre-Authorisation Sale, Pre-Authorisation Completion, Transaction Status Check, EMI Sale, Void, Settlement and Bharat QR code generation.
+Financial payment transactions that are supported by inter application to billers include functions like Sale, Pre-Authorisation Sale, Pre-Authorisation Completion,  Pre-Authorisation Void,  Pre-Authorisation Completion Void, Void, Refund, Adjust, Settlement and Offline.

 ## How it works
 -	Digital transactions from the Fiserv proprietary mCommerce application supported by the payment terminal includes :-